SuperSlot0613/SuperSlot0613/README.md

 <h2 align="center">About me</h2>

-👨🏻‍💻  About Me
+<h3> 👨🏻‍💻 &nbsp;About Me </h3>

-🤔   Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-🎓   Studying Information Technology at University of Mumbai.
+- 🎓 &nbsp; Studying Information Technology at University of Mumbai.
-🌱   Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
-✍️   Pursuing B.TECH and Gaming as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing B.TECH and Gaming as hobbies/side hustles.

 <h2 align="center">You can reach me at :alien:</h2>